ankitects/anki-manual/src/studying.md

 - With the [v3 scheduler](https://faqs.ankiweb.net/the-2021-scheduler.html)
 each child deck's limit is also enforced, and you do not need to see the cards in deck order either.
-See the [deck options](deck-options.md#review-sort-order) section of the manual.
+See the [deck options](deck-options.md#review-sort-order) section of the manual for more information.

 ## Study Overview